versatica/mediasoup/doc/Rust-crates.md

 - For `mediasoup-sys` / `mediasoup-types`: commits (`<crate> X.Y.Z [crate-publish] [no-ci]`) and pushes the branch (no tag, no GitHub release).
 The `[crate-publish]` marker is what `mediasoup-crate-publish.yaml` detects on the branch push to publish that crate.

 See `npm run release:rust` in [Building.md](Building.md) for more details.

+### Important

+If you bump `mediasoup-sys` and/or `mediasoup-types` crates and want to also release a new version of the main `mediasoup` crate, you need to **wait** for GitHub Actions to finish so they publish the new versions of `mediasoup-sys` and/or `mediasoup-types` crates, and then you can bump `mediasoup` main crate.